BigPolarBear1/factorization/README.md

+To build: python3 setup.py build_ext --inplace  (From inside PoC_Files_Find_Similar)</br>
+To run: python3 run_qs.py -keysize 30 -base 50 -debug 1 -lin_size 100 -quad_size 1</br>

+This has a chance to finish factorization early before all smooths are collected.
+If that happens you will see:

+Generating new modulus:  917</br>
+Found smooth, checking coefficients..  initial smooth factors: {67, 131, 5, 7, 41, 127}</br>
+Found factor using find_similar() function:  17891</br>

+However, these square multiples become much more rare at larger bit sizes.
+But the find_similar() function is still missing some math.
+I'm working on adjusting those coefficients either without having a square multiple, or figuring out how to get to a square multiple by manipulating those coefficients.
+If that works well enough, we should only need a single smooth to succeed....
+I will try to finish this soon.
+I'm documenting part of that journey in chapter 7 of the paper.
+But a lot of shit is happening irl and it's hard to focus... nearly there now.

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.
 I am running out of time.
 The US has initiated a terrorism case against me, and the police here in Belgium said they would have me declared as a terrorist internationally, so I would get arrested when I travel.
 I need to get out of Belgium to a safe country ASAP.